eneko89/gulp-hogan-precompile/README.md

 });
 ```

 This will compile the mustache templates in the `templates/` folder into JavaScript with `hogan.compile()`.
-Then, it will define them in the 'templates' namespace with [`gulp-declare`][gulp-declare] plugin, and finally, merge and write them to a `templates.js` file.
+Then, it will define them in the 'templates' namespace with [`gulp-declare`][gulp-declare] plugin, and finally, merge and write them to  `js/templates.js` file.

 For example, for the following folder structure